Nixpkgs security tracker

 Untriaged

-created 2 weeks, 1 day ago
+created 2 months, 1 week ago Activity log

 OpenEXR: DWA Lossy Decoder Heap Out-of-Bounds Write